ASquirrelsTail/data-dashboard/README.md

 The dashboard does not function in Internet Explorer due to the use of JavaScript ES6 promises and arrow functions.

-The Google Maps API triggers click two click events and a double click event when the map is double clicked, resulting in marker clusters being rapidly selected/deselected when they are double clicked.
+The Google Maps API triggers two click events and a double click event when the map is double clicked, resulting in marker clusters being rapidly selected/deselected when they are double clicked.

+When the map is zoomed, an unselected marker is selected then the map is panned some marker clusters that are unselected occasionally appear to be selected, when they are not.
+This is to do with the markerclusterer drawing their defaults, but I can't figure out why, or why it only happens occasionally.

 ## Credits